CD32 (Kickstart versions 40.56, 40.58, 40.60)

 application does not run correctly, do

-not blame the operating system!"
+don't blame the operating system!"

 This space for sale